Online Learning of Nonlinear Parametric Models under Non-smooth Regularization using EKF and ADMM: EKF under non-smooth regularization

-Given the block-diagonal structure of the measurement noise covariance matrix $\overline R_k$, in~\eqref{admm1-mod}, we can separate the contributions of the true measurements $y_k^m$ and of the fake regularization measurements $\nu^{t} - w^{t}$; moreover, we can process the measurements $\nu^{t}_i - w^{t}_i$ separately one by one.
-This allows designing a computationally more efficient and numerically robust version of the proposed EKF-ADMM algorithm, as the correction due to the true measurements $y_k^m$ can be performed only once, instead of $n_a$ times, and there is no need for any matrix inversion when processing the fake measurements.
+which highlights the separation of the contributions of the true measurements $y_k^m$ and of the fake regularization measurements $\nu^{t} - w^{t}$ in the correction step; moreover, we can process the measurements $\nu^{t}_i - w^{t}_i$ separately one by one.
+This allows designing a computationally more efficient and numerically robust version of the proposed EKF-ADMM algorithm, as the correction due to the true measurements $y_k^m$ can be performed only once, instead of $n_a$ times, as it does not change with $t$.
+Moreover, there is no need for any matrix inversion when processing the fake measurements, as by processing them one by one, the matrix inversion required to compute the Kalman gain becomes a simple division, since each measurement is just a scalar value.
 Assuming a complexity $\mathcal{O}(n_x)$ for evaluating the proximal operator, EKF-ADMM has complexity $\mathcal{O}(n_x^3 + n_{a}n_x^2)$, which is the same order of the full EKF for general state estimation.
 Moreover, EKF-ADMM has the same number of Jacobian matrices evaluations than the classical EKF, which is usually the most time-consuming part in case $x$ represents the weights and bias terms of a neural network model to learn.
-Summarizing, the proposed approach is computationally efficient and, if the Kalman filter is implemented using numerically robust factored or square-root modifications \cite{bib16,bib17}, the method is appealing for embedded applications.
+Summarizing, the proposed approach is computationally efficient and, if the Kalman filter is implemented using numerically robust factored or square-root modifications \cite{bib16}, the method is appealing for embedded applications.